Fractalism

 Can Fractalism be wrong?

-Any framework that claims to see distortion must be willing to find it in itself.
-Fractalism tries to hold that standard, imperfectly but deliberately.
+That is why correction matters so much here.
+Any framework that claims to notice distortion has to remain willing to find it in itself.

 Who is behind this?